Therapists and Counselors—Mental Health Care in Round Rock, TX

 We can all benefit in some way from working with a skilled, caring mental health professional: this is the foundation that Thriveworks was built on.
 And it’s only strengthened over the years.
 Maybe your communication skills could use some fine-tuning; maybe your anxiety is becoming unbearable; or maybe you just need someone to talk to.
 In any case, a therapist or counselor can help to put the pieces back together.
 However, while many are starting to acknowledge and support this notion, sometimes it’s hard to take that first step and actually begin therapy.

 Your reservations are understandable.
 In fact, they’re normal.
 It’s scary to launch into the unknown—but it’s also worth it (at least in this case).
-Fortunately, you can get past these nerves and experience firsthand the benefits of therapy at Thriveworks Round Rock.
+Fortunately, you can get past these nerves and experience firsthand the benefits of in-person therapy or online counseling at Thriveworks Round Rock.
 Doing so is all about understanding what your therapy journey might entail and truly believing your therapist can help you—which will prove easy when you begin work with one of our providers.
 As they are truly skilled, caring professionals, dedicated to helping you thrive in life.

 Mental Health Care: A Road to Healing

 Counselors and therapists help their clients take meaningful strides toward living an overall happier, healthier life.
 These clients can present a range of problems, including…

 - A low self-esteem